vbaobao/vbaobao/README.md

 ### Hello!

 <p>
-  Welcome to my Github profile.
+  Welcome to my Github profile!
 My name is Virginia.
-I am a full-stack software engineer and web developer and looking to enrich my brain with some coding goodness.
+I am a software engineer looking to enrich my brain with some coding goodness.

+  I learned full-stack development and I am currently employed as an iOS Engineer.
 </p>

 ### Tech Stack